Buhari, Minister Differ on NDDC Audit Report Implementation

 Commenting on oil theft in the region, he explained that although complicated, no option would be excluded in tackling the menace, adding that efforts were being made to maintain peace and tranquility in the region.

-Umana promised to do his best to support efforts, initiatives and programmes that will lead to the ministry’s achievement of its objectives and mandate.
+Umana promised to do his best to support efforts, initiatives and programmes that would lead to the ministry’s achievement of its objectives and mandate.

 Earlier, the Minister of State, Ministry of Niger Delta Affairs, Sharon Ikeazor, stated that there should be effective coordination of the ministries, departments and agencies (MDAs) to promote developmental projects in the region.